• Menu

 Check out Fan Tan Alley

-Fan Tan Alley Victoria is a narrow alleyway located in the heart of Victoria’s Chinatown and is a must-visit destination for anyone exploring the district.
+This narrow alleyway is located in the heart of Victoria’s Chinatown and is a must-visit destination for anyone exploring the district.
 It is famous for being the narrowest commercial street in North America, measuring just 0.9 m (3.0 ft) wide at its narrowest point!
-The alley used to be notorious for its opium dens and gambling joints.
-After all, the name Fan Tan itself is a Chinese card game.

 However, it is now lined with boutique shops, art galleries, and specialty stores.
 You can find everything from vintage clothing and jewelry to handmade soap and artisanal foods.
-The walls of Fan Tan Alley are adorned with colourful murals and graffiti art, making it a popular spot for Instagrammers and art enthusiasts.

 Explore Chinatown’s Architecture